kemitchell/saas-package/base.md

 The law of the state of California will govern this agreement.

+## English Language

+Both sides agree to give _Notice_, correspond, and conduct all other business related to this agreement in the English language.

 ## Government Procurement

 The _Service_ is commercial computer software, and the _Documentation_ is commercial computer software documentation.
 All were developed exclusively at private expense.
 If _Customer_'s procurement is subject to Federal Acquisition Regulation 12.212 or Defense Federal Acquisition Regulation Supplement 227.7202, _Customer_'s rights will be only those stated in this agreement.